 - Data centers often underdeliver and create substantially fewer jobs than promised.
-Michigan Live reported that The Switch Inc. data center near Grand Rapids received tax breaks in 2015 after promising to create [1,000 jobs in 10 years.](#)5 But according to BridgeMichigan, by 2022 the company had only hired 26, and those 26 jobs average wage was below \$38,000 per year.6 - In a [Wall Street Journal article](#) titled "The AI Data-Center Boom Is a Job-Creation Bust," the chief executive of data-center operator Patmos Hosting shares that, "Data centers have rightly earned a dismal reputation of creating the lowest number of jobs per square foot in their facilities."7 - NPR's The Indicator on Planet Money showed why billions of dollars in data center investments will lead to a lot fewer permanent jobs than you might think...
-When Apple created a \$1 billion data center in North Carolina, it was reported that there were less than 100 permanent jobs created.8
+Michigan Live reported that The Switch Inc. data center near Grand Rapids [received tax breaks in 2015](#) after promising to create 1,000 jobs in 10 years.11 But according to BridgeMichigan, by 2022 the company had only hired 26, and those 26 jobs average wage was below \$38,000 per year.12 - In a [Wall Street Journal article](#) titled "The AI Data-Center Boom Is a Job-Creation Bust," the chief executive of data-center operator Patmos Hosting shares that, "Data centers have rightly earned a dismal reputation of creating the lowest number of jobs per square foot in their facilities."13 - According to [Food and Water Watch's \(FWW\) analysis](#) of Virginia Economic Development Partnership and Bureau of Labor Statistics data, "newly built data centers are employing even fewer people per invested dollar.
+From 2020 through late 2025, Virginia's data centers have only created 1 direct, permanent job for every \$54 million invested - 168 times more than what it cost to create 1 permanent non-data center job (\$322,000),14 And FWW "estimates that as few as 23,000 people nationwide held a permanent data center job in 2024.15